 However, despite the obvious inadequacies of IGOs' intervention in promoting human rights through development initiatives, there is also mis-management of human rights issue in the development works by some iNGOs, which is an important aspect of policy learning.
-Thus, there is a there is an emerging space for joint consultation and joint policy learning processes, between and among iNGOs and IGOs, in targeting nation state's agencies in charge of improving human rights.
-Their synergetic efforts, though clouded or overshadowed in some instances by confrontational conflicts, are moving into consensus for not only basic human rights but also economic, social and cultural rights in general, highlighting that the project "human rights for all" is much shaped by, as well as shaping, the international norms and values for social and sustainable development.
+Thus, there is an emerging space for joint consultation and joint policy learning processes, between and among iNGOs and IGOs, in targeting nation state's agencies in charge of improving human rights.
+Their synergetic efforts, though clouded or overshadowed in some instances by confrontational conflicts, are moving into consensus for not only basic human rights but also economic, social and cultural rights in general - highlighting that the project "human rights for all" is much shaped by, as well as shaping, the international norms and values for social and sustainable development.

-In this regard, the call by a recent UN report entitled In Larger Freedom: Towards Development, Security and Human Rights for All (UN 2005) is right: "the world must advance the causes of security, development and human rights together, otherwise none will succeed.
+These initiatives are echoing the call by a recent UN report entitled In Larger Freedom: Towards Development, Security and Human Rights for All (UN 2005): "the world must advance the causes of security, development and human rights together, otherwise none will succeed.
 Humanity will not enjoy security without development, it will not enjoy development without security, and it will not enjoy either without respect for human rights".

-3. Transformative Human (ESC) Rights Movement: New or Old (Media) Issues?
+3. Transformative Human (ESC) Rights Movement: New Social Media for Old Problem?

-With the iNGOs-driven glocal activism, the transformative change in human rights advocacies is emerging!
+Thanks to iNGOs' glocal activism, human rights advocacies are transformative, if not revolutionary!
 Historically, the HR promotion and advocacies have been based on the articulation of people's civil and political rights under the banner of The Universal Declaration of Human Rights, as ratified in 1948 by the United Nations in the aftermath of the Second World War and the Holocaust.
-This has been reinforced by the 1966 International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR).9
+This has been reinforced by the 1966 International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR).

-The focus on civil and political rights (ICCPR) has provided a base for both the IGOs and NGOs in the further mobilization of international communities' support to the cause of human rights.
-This is exemplified by the active critical engagements of NGOs, like Amnesty International (AI) and Human Rights Watch (HRW), in their campaigns for the release or more human treatment of prisoners of conscience and victims of torture, utilizing strategies of shaming offending regimes and/or internationalizing (politics of embarrassment) their HR violations such as torture, unjust imprisonment or disenfranchisement of their citizens.
-This has sometimes resulted in the release or better treatment of victims and usually in facilitating the establishment of international norms on human rights (Lai 2005b).
+The (ICCPR) civil and political rights has provided ample (imaginative-interpretative) space for both the IGOs and NGOs for further mobilization of international communities' support to the cause of human rights.
+This is exemplified by the active critical engagements of iNGOs, like Amnesty International (AI) and Human Rights Watch (HRW), in their campaigns for the release, or more human treatment, of prisoners of conscience and victims of torture, utilizing strategies of shaming offending regimes and, or the politics of embarrassment to "internationalize" their HR violations such as torture, unjust imprisonment or disenfranchisement of their citizens.
+This has been often forming similar view activists across the globe for direct actions, resulted in the release or better treatment of victims and hence, usually in facilitating the establishment of international norms on human rights (Lai 2011; Rosenau 1997, 1998).

-3.1 Glocalization of Human Rights Advocacies: New Ethics for Development!
+3.1 Human Rights as (Rejuvenated) New Ethics for Glocal Development!

-Under the impact of globalization as championed by the international corporations, the individual's ESC rights are under threat.
-And at this historical conjuncture, NGOs at both international and local levels are confronted by the social calamities that are rooted and embedded in the globalization processes.
+Under the impact of globalization as championed by the IFIs and TNCs, the individual's ESC rights are under threat.
+At this historical conjuncture, NGOs at both international and local levels are confronted by the social calamities that are rooted and embedded in the globalization processes.